 The trend is now that many VPN services have developed special VPN settings for China.
 I don’t know what these settings are, or how they work, but they do.
-I’ve connected to a PPTP VPN in China as recently as October 2011.
-So yes, you can get a VPN for your iPhone and Android.
+I’ve connected to a PPTP VPN in China as recently as August 2014m so yes, you can get a VPN for your iPhone and Android.

 This is a matter of opinion, but to be honest my opinion is generally more informed that other sites.
 First and foremost, I live in China.
 Tons of companies and bloggers write on this subject, but they learn their stuff second hand.
 They read something in the news, or follow Tweets of some VPN services.
 I can’t stand places like Mashable and Lifehacker that write about this but have no idea what they are talking about.

 Second, I use the Internet every day, for several hours a day – usually all day.
 I own a couple websites, and do a lot of blogging.
 I know which sites are blocked, when Gmail isn’t connecting properly, and if there’s any developments regarding China trying to block VPN sites.

 Third, I actually use these VPNs.
 Sure, there are quite a few VPN review sites out there, but very few have actually tested whether these VPNs for China actually work.
-I’ve seen at least two “Top 5″ lists that have Hide My Ass included, despite their main domain being blocked in China for more than a year.
+I’ve seen at least two “Top 5” lists that have Hide My Ass included, despite their main domain being blocked in China since 2009.
 It’s bad research and an uninformed site owner

 Here are some short reviews of the best VPNs I’ve used in China.
-As of the writing of this post, none of these sites are blocked, and I’m able to connect to their VPN servers.
+As of the writing of this post (and updating), none of these sites are blocked, and I’m able to connect to their VPN servers.
 They all provide great support, fast/reliable connection speeds, and are decently priced.
 You could blindly pick one of these VPNs for China and be happy.
 But read about some of the features and find something you like.
-They’re listed in no particular order.